Barnstable County, Massachusetts: Politics

+Despite Barnstable's safe Democratic swing federally, it remained competitive well into the 21st century, with Republicans and Democrats frequently trading control of the county council and county positions and Republicans dominating local elections.
+The shift of the national Republican Party, in addition to the disorganization of the state Republican Party, has allowed Democrats to slowly make inroads in the county.
+The onset of the COVID-19 pandemic has been cited as an accelerant of that effect, with left-leaning remote workers moving into the county from places like Boston and New York City, and Barnstable County is now predominantly Democratic at the local level as well.
+Despite this, Barnstable still remains the Republican Party's strongest county in terms of voter registration, although, like Democrats, they are dwarfed by registered Independents.

+Voter registration

 Government

 Barnstable County is one of the last functioning counties in Massachusetts.
 County government consists of a legislative branch (Barnstable County Assembly of Delegates) and an executive branch (Barnstable County Commissioners).

 Barnstable County Assembly of Delegates

 The Assembly of Delegates is the legislative branch of Barnstable County.
-There are 15 towns located within Barnstable County, with each town represented on the Assembly.
-In 1989, by an Act of the Massachusetts General Court and confirmed by a majority of Barnstable County voters, the Barnstable County Home Rule Charter went into effect and the first session of the Assembly of Delegates convened.
-All legislative powers of the County are vested in the Assembly, which acts by ordinance and also adopts resolutions.
+There are 15 towns in Barnstable County, each town represented on the Assembly.
+In 1989, by an Act of the Massachusetts General Court and confirmed by most Barnstable County voters, the Barnstable County Home Rule Charter went into effect and the first session of the Assembly of Delegates convened.
+All legislative powers of the county are vested in the Assembly, which acts by ordinance and adopts resolutions.

-The Assembly of Delegates consists of 15 delegates, one representing each of the towns located in Barnstable County.
-A delegate's vote is weighted based on the population of his or her town.
+The Assembly of Delegates consists of 15 delegates, one representing each of the towns in Barnstable County.
+A delegate's vote is weighted on the basis of the population of his or her town.
 The town of Barnstable, for example, has the largest share of the vote, at 20.92%, and Truro has the smallest, at 0.93%.